microsoft/hlsl-specs/proposals/0035-linalg-matrix.md

 Matrix::OuterProductAccumulate(const vector<T, M> &, const vector<T, N> &);
 ```

-A matrix with the `Accumulator` use has a method `OuterProductAccumulate` which
+All accumulator matrix objects regardless of scope have a method
-takes an M-element vector and an N-element vector.
-The operation performs an
+`OuterProductAccumulate` which takes an M-element vector and an N-element
-outer product of the two vectors to produce an MxN matrix which is then added
+vector.
+The operation performs an outer product of the two vectors to produce an
-back into the implicit object `Accumulator` matrix.
+MxN matrix which is then added back into the implicit object accumulator
+matrix.

 #### linalg::Multiply(Matrix, Matrix)